Good Passwords

 Think About

-What happens if you were run over by a bus, were hospitalised with something (e.g. COVID19) how would people manage to access your systems if you were the only holder of all the passwords?
+What happens if you are run over by a bus or hospitalised with something (e.g., COVID-19)?
+How would people manage to access your systems if you were the only holder of all the passwords?